shirushimori/comfy-vids/README.md

 **Keep it simple!** Edit `data.json` directly - it's the most reliable method.

 > ⚠️ **Note:** The JSON Editor and Admin Panel features can be unstable.
-We recommend using the direct JSON editing method below for best results.
+I recommend using the direct JSON editing method below for best results.

+### Best Practice: Host JSON on GitHub

+For the most reliable setup, host your `data.json` on GitHub:

+1. **Create a GitHub repository** for your video data
+2. **Upload `data.json`** to the repository
+3. **Use the raw GitHub URL** in your app
+4. **Get the raw file URL:**
+   - Go to your `data.json` file on GitHub
+   - Click "Raw" button
+   - Copy the URL (format: `https://raw.githubusercontent.com/username/repo/main/data.json`)
+5. **Add to Settings → Data Source → Custom JSON URL**

+**Benefits:**
+- ✅ Free hosting
+- ✅ Version control & backup
+- ✅ Easy to update
+- ✅ Reliable CDN delivery
+- ✅ No file size limits

 ### Video Data Format